GrayAnt04/Senior-Project/readme.txt

 Front Desk
 Library — Reading Room

-Alumni Hall (exterior)
+Bennet Student Center (exterior)
-Alumni Hall — Starbucks
+Starbucks
 Student Dining Hall

 Each room has one NPC or puzzle that must be solved before the exit unlocks